 Summer Madness | Paul Robeson

-Today, TCM kicks off their “Summer Under the Stars” series, which spotlights one actor’s work daily.
+Today, Turner Classic Movies (TCM) kicks off its “Summer Under the Stars” series, which spotlights one actor’s work daily.
 In response, we launch our companion series, Summer Madness.
-The series will spotlight the achievements and films of one Black actor, daily throughout the month of August.
+The series will spotlight the achievements and films of one Black actor, daily throughout August.

 Day 1